optixsolutions/laravel-media/README.md

 ### Disassociate media from a model

-To disassociate media from a model, you should call the `detachMedia` method provided by the `HasMedia` trait.
+To disassociate media from a model, you should call the provided `detachMedia` method.

 ```php
 // Detach all the media